 Inspector Collier turned onto the road outside the gates of Lambert Manor.
 Earlier, light snow had fallen making the road slick.
-An inky, cloud spattered and brooding sky blotted out the moon.
+An inky, cloud-spattered and brooding sky blotted out the moon.
 Gusts of wind rattled windows in the Wolseley.
 His unfamiliarity with the...

 She wore a woolen sweater with a slight roll at the neck and flared pants.
-One pant leg ha...
+One pant leg had been tied off t...

 Third Party Malice

 Captain Hall glanced at the wooden prosthesis, lying on the table beside her.
 The memory she wished forgotten clung steadfast and fresh as if it were yesterday.
 Why did I agree to go on that hunting expedition?
 The flashback, raw and painful, assaulted her ...

 The room was warm, almost too warm.
 The heightened adrenaline which had fed the Collier’s late-night picnic had long since given way to a slumbering peacefulness.
 Through the opening in the living room curtains Lynn’s bleary eyes deciphered a reddish hue...